Halvergate

 Halvergate is a village and civil parish in the English county of Norfolk, between the Rivers Bure and Yare.
 The civil parish also includes the hamlet of Tunstall.

 Halvergate is located 2.8 mi south-east of Acle and 12 mi east of Norwich.

 History

-Halvergate's name is of Anglo-Saxon origin and derives from the Old English for the land costing half a heriot.
+Halvergate's name is of Anglo-Saxon origin and derives from the Old English for the land costing half a heriot (a death duty of military equipment).

-In the Domesday Book, Halvergate is listed as a settlement of 69 households hundred of Walshamshire.
+In the Domesday Book of 1086, Halvergate is listed as a settlement of 69 households hundred of Walshamshire.
 In 1086, the village was part of the East Anglian estates of King William I.

 Halvergate Hall was built in 1840 for Sir Cyrus Gillet.

-Stracey Arms Windpump was built in 1883 to drain water from the surrounding marshland into the River Bure.
-The mill ceased working in 1946 but was used as a fortified pillbox during the Second World War.
-The mill briefly operated as a tea room which closed in 2024.

-Mutton's Mill was originally known as Manor Mill but was eventually named after the last mill keeper, Fred Mutton.

-In 1944, a Consolidated B-24 Liberator of the 466th Bombardment Group crashed in the parish after taking-off from RAF Attlebridge killing all of its crew.
+In 1944, a Consolidated B-24 Liberator of the 466th Bombardment Group crashed in the parish after taking-off from RAF Attlebridge, killing all of its crew.
 A group of enthusiasts excavated the wreck in 1979 and were startled to discover the bomb load still in place.